 ‘Goblin Market’ is a twenty-nine line poem that is separated into stanzas of different lengths.
 The lines follow a loose rhyme scheme of that’s used for sections of the poem.
 But, it is far from consistent.
-In moments, the poem has a nursery rhyme-like feel but you wouldn’t describe it a nursery rhyme as it can be quite sinister in places.
-Plus given the symbolism in the poem you could argue that it is a metaphor for drug addiction, or maybe even losing your virginity, neither of which seems particularly appropriate for a nursery rhyme.
+In moments, the poem has a nursery rhyme-like feel but it can be quite sinister in places.
+Plus, given the symbolism in the poem one could argue that it is a metaphor for drug addiction, or losing one’s virginity, neither of which are nursery rhyme subject matter.